amarlearning/Pingetron/README.md

 </p>
 Pingetron is a very basic application built using <a href="http://electron.atom.io">Electron</a> and <a href="https://nodejs.org">NodeJs</a> which sends a request to the server and if the server responds, we say internet is working else internet is not working!
 <br><br>
 But wait this is not it.
-It will also inform you about the battery status.
+It will also inform you about the **Battery status**.
 An indication in the form of notification will be provided whenever the battery is full[100%] or low[30%] or critically low[10%].
 Because i am a good guy and i don't like wasting resources :stuck_out_tongue:.

 ##Index
 - [Demo](#demo)